First-Year Applicants

 • Option 2: Members of the Maryland Carey Law community make a difference in the world in ways big and small.
 We encourage our students and alumni to make their corner of the world a bit brighter through leadership and innovation.
 Describe one of your most important accomplishments and explain why it is important to you.
 Discuss how you demonstrated leadership, helped innovate, and/or drove change as part of that accomplishment.

 • Option 3: The Law School values determination and resilience and recognizes that these traits are critical to success not just in law school, but also in the legal profession.
-Describe a significant challenge, disappointment, or setback that you have faced.
+Describe a significant challenge, disappointment, or setback that you faced.
 Discuss how you approached this experience and what you learned from it.

 • Option 5: Maryland Carey Law has a strong sense of community and a longstanding tradition of public engagement.
 Our students and graduates are committed in rich and varied ways to public service and community engagement.
 Describe a community that has been particularly meaningful to you.
 Discuss what you gain from being a part of this community and what you contribute to this community.

-10. Admissions Interview: The admissions committee at Maryland Carey Law may request to interview applicants as part of the application review process and prior to issuing a decision.
-Interview requests are made at the sole discretion of the admissions committee, and candidates are not able to request interviews.
+10. Admissions Interview: The Admissions Committee at Maryland Carey Law may request to interview applicants as part of the application review process and prior to issuing a decision.
+Interview requests are made at the sole discretion of the Admissions Committee and candidates are not able to request interviews.

-12. Signature and Date: Please type your name, and date the application.
+1. Signature and Date: Please type your name, and date the application.
 By signing this application and transmitting it electronically, you certify that the information in this application is complete, accurate and honestly presented.
 You also certify that any information submitted on your behalf is authentic, including letters of recommendation, academic transcripts and certifications.
 You understand and agree that any inaccurate, misleading or omitted information will be cause for an investigation of misconduct in the admissions process, rescission of any offer of admission, or cause for disciplinary action, dismissal or revocation of degree if discovered at a later date.
 You further agree to abide by the rules, policies, and regulations of the University of Maryland if you are admitted as a student.

 DISCLOSURE POLICY: CHARACTER AND FITNESS FOR BAR ADMISSION